MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/Prepayments-Vendor-and-Customers.md

 ms.author: soalex
 ---

-# Prepayments Vendor and Customers
+# Posting Vendor and Customer Prepayments

 In the Russian version, prepayments work in a different way compared to the standard version of [!INCLUDE[prodshort](../../includes/prodshort.md)].
-When we receive a prepayment, it is necessary by accounting rules to post prepayment on separate account, that way Vendor and Customer Posting groups have field - Prepayment Account
+When we receive a prepayment, it is necessary by accounting rules to post the prepayment on a separate account.
+Therefore, the vendor and customer posting groups have the **Prepayment Account** field.

 [!INCLUDE[prodshort](../../includes/prodshort.md)] uses this accounts for prepayment entries- Payment with Prepayment check mark.

-## Posting a prepayment
+## To post a prepayment

-In the **General Journal** page, choose Document type - Payment and Prepayment - yes.
+1. On the **General Journal** page, select the **Document Type - Payment and Prepayment** check box.

-Specify the account type and account number, the balance account type, and the balance account number.
+2. Specify the account type and account number, the balance account type, and the balance account number.

-Post the general journal.
+3. Post the general journal.

-## Applying prepayments
+## To apply prepayments

-1. Go to the **vendor ledger entries** or **customer ledger entries**.
+1. Go to the **Vendor Ledger Entries** or **Customer Ledger Entries** page.
-2. Select a line with a posted prepayment.
+2. Select a line with a posted prepayment, and then choose the **Apply** action.
-3. On the **Home** tab, click apply operations.
-4. Select the line with the invoice to which you want to apply the prepayment.
+4. Select the line with the invoice to which you want to apply the prepayment, and then choose the **Set applies-to ID** action.
-5. Press **Set applies-to ID**.
-6. Press **Post Application**.
+6. Choose the **Post Application** action.

 ## See Also